 2. Rotavirus Vaccine (RV)

-3. Hepatitis A Vaccine (Hep A):
+3. Hepatitis A Vaccine

 4. Meningococcal Vaccine (MCV)

 Meningococcal disease is a serious bacterial illness that includes meningitis (the inflammation of the protective layer surrounding the brain and spinal cord) and blood poisoning.
-Kids can get meningococcal disease by living in close quarters, sharing utensils, kissing or inhaling secondhand smoke.
-The CDC recommends that children, ages 11 through 18 years, get one dose of the meningococcal vaccine (e.g. Menactra® by Sanofi Pasteur Inc.).
-In addition, college freshmen living in dormitories should also get the meningococcal vaccine.
+Kids can get meningococcal disease by living in close quarters, sharing utensils, kissing, or inhaling the secondhand smoke of an infected person.

 5. Human Papillomavirus Vaccine (HPV)

-6. TDaP Booster
+6. Tdap Booster